MyNamesTJ-git/BeatSaberStartup/README.md

 # BeatSaberStartup
 This will help you install and mod your Beat Saber, This page is made by TJ, uses of other sources will be placed into my [Sources](sources.md) page once i rework the instructions.
 The page will also gain improved instruction with better detail and photo guides once its reworked.

-Please be patient as I am a colleg student and dont currently have the time to make this page.
-I may eventually make modpacks (similar to iPixelGalaxy) though this is **not** a guarantee.
+**I am planning to soon rework some of the instructions.
+I will try to give detailed step-by-step instructions for Windows (Steam and Meta Store methods), Standalone, and Linux (Using ALVR)**

 ## Windows:
 ### Get Beat Saber: